MartaJuzepczuk/ewp-specs-api-omobility-las/endpoints/tmp-scenario/README.md

 In short, our suggestion is to remove all `changes` parts and slightly modify the `snapshot` parts, so that we can express the reasons for the changes in LA after it has been first signed (by all three parties - tables A2 and B2).

+As the `components-studied` and `components-recognized` parts are symmetric, in the rest of this description we will focus on the `components-studied` part.
+Changes in the second part will be symmetric.

 **Why we want to get rid of the `changes` parts?**

 - Keeping the whole history of changes is not required in the LA process.